 Backed by an easy-to-replicate study

-In a recent study,2 participants were able to significantly reduce back and neck pain and improve their mood by sitting just 66 minutes fewer each day.
+In a recent study,2 participants were able to significantly reduce back and neck pain and improve their moods by sitting just 66 minutes less each day.

-- For further discussion about mood and chronic pain read Depression and Chronic Back Pain
+- Learn more about Depression and Chronic Back Pain

 As the buzz over sitting too much continues to build, maybe it’s time to devise a way you can get more standing time in your day.